Dysarthria is a speech disorder. It differs from aphasia , which is a language disorder.

 - Call for medical help right away if you have symptoms of a stroke, even if symptoms stop.

-- If you have an alcohol or drug problem, get help.
+- If you have an alcohol or drug problem, ask your doctor about rehabilitation programs.

 - Ask your doctor if medications you are taking could lead to dysarthria.